 I used a Miter saw to cut my board, but you could use a circular or jig saw as well.
 Or, if you buy MDF or plywood at Home Depot they will cut it for you for free (most stores don’t charge).
 It can be any size you like, mine is 17 1/2 inches square.
 In the photo above you can see I measured and drew lines to find my center mark.

-Once that was done it made it easy for me to center my old frame on the board.
+Once that was done it made it easy for me to center my old frame on the board to really get started on this fun new chevron upcycled picture frame idea.
 I traced around the frame, and then measured an inch towards the middle on all sides.
 This box is where I will eventually be gluing my frame down.
 The width of the frame measures 1 1/4 wide and so the inch margin was perfect.
 I marked the middle portion with the words cut, to make sure I didn’t cut in the wrong place.

 I started by drilling holes on all for sides, so my jig saw blade could start the cut, but they were too small.
 So I just drilled one bigger hole, and cut from there!